infinitered/ignite/docs/Components-Switch.md

 ### `trackOnStyle`

-The `trackOnStyle` prop is an object that is applied to the outer `Animated.View` that is when the switch is on.
+The `trackOnStyle` optional prop is an object that is applied to the outer `Animated.View` that is when the switch is on.

 ```tsx
 <Switch